rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 The disciples looked at one another, uncertain of whom he spoke. ^1322

-One of his disciples, whom Jesus loved, was reclining at table at Jesus ’ side, ^1323
+One of his disciples, whom Jesus loved, was reclining at table close to Jesus, ^1323

 so Simon Peter motioned to him to ask Jesus of whom he was speaking. ^1324